dinkelburg/diversdesk/diversdesk/src/content/blog/en/seo-for-dive-centers.md

 The best part is that once you set it up properly, SEO keeps working quietly in the background.
 You start to get more visibility, more clicks, and more divers walking through your door.
 Pick one thing to fix this week.
 Maybe update your homepage title or compress a few images.
 Then keep going from there.
 If you stay consistent, your rankings will improve and your dive centre will be right where it needs to be when people are ready to book.
 </p>
 <p>
-Keep in touch with <a href="https://www.diversdesk.com/" target="_blank" rel="noopener">Diversdesk</a> and explore the <a href="https://www.diversdesk.com/blog/en" target="_blank" rel="noopener"> blog section</a> to get more tips on how to grow your dive business and reach more divers online!
+Keep in touch with <a href="https://www.diversdesk.com/" target="_blank" rel="noopener" style="color:#F86545">Diversdesk</a> and explore the <a href="https://www.diversdesk.com/blog/" target="_blank" rel="noopener" style="color:#F86545"> blog section</a> to get more tips on how to grow your dive business and reach more divers online!
 </p>